ddev/ddev.com/src/content/blog/save-as-you-go-and-make-backups-in-a-jiffy-with-ddev-local.md

 ---
 title: "Save-as-you-go and make backups in a jiffy with DDEV"
 pubDate: 2018-11-20
+modifiedDate: 2024-03-31
-summary: Working fluidly with DDEV’s database snapshots and backsups.
+summary: Working fluidly with DDEV’s database snapshots and backups.
 author: Randy Fay
 featureImage:
-  src: /img/blog/2018/11/will-echols-539053-unsplash-e1542746009659.jpg
+  src: /img/blog/2024/03/database-backup.png
-  alt: Pale photo of a snowy mountainscape
-  credit: "Photo by [Will Echols](https://unsplash.com/photos/%5FRFwfvznaYM?utm%5Fsource=unsplash&utm%5Fmedium=referral&utm%5Fcontent=creditCopyText) on [Unsplash](https://unsplash.com/search/photos/road-colorado?utm%5Fsource=unsplash&utm%5Fmedium=referral&utm%5Fcontent=creditCopyText)."
+  alt: Back up DDEV databases quickly and easily on the command line.
+  credit: "ideogram.ai: Back up DDEV databases quickly and easily on the command line."
 categories:
   - Guides
   - Videos